kmously/glars/README.md

 GLARS provides an API that facilitates common routing functionality.
 It is essentially a bunch of helper functions that automate the generation of iptables, ipset and tc rules and can abstract some of the tricky things associated with using them correctly.

 GLARS will perform NAT (Network Address Translation) on traffic leaving the WAN interface.
 This makes it seem like all devices on the LAN-side are a single IP address on the Internet.
 This is the default behaviour of most home routers.
-NAT is the primary reason that a distinction needs to be made between $EXTERNAL_IF and $INTERNA_IF.
+NAT is the primary reason that a distinction needs to be made between $EXTERNAL_IF and $INTERNAL_IF.

 From the point of view of the GLARS router, there is no concept of "download" or "upload" - all traffic is coming from one interface and (usually) going into the other.
 However, to make it easy to conceptualize and control the behaviour of traffic, GLARS defines "download traffic" as traffic coming from $EXTERNAL_IF and leaving on $INTERNAL_IF.
-Similarly, GLARS defins "upload traffic" as traffic coming from $INTERNAL_IF and leaving on $EXTERNAL_IF.
+Similarly, GLARS defines "upload traffic" as traffic coming from $INTERNAL_IF and leaving on $EXTERNAL_IF.
 Thus when speaking of controlling "download traffic", we're speaking of controlling how much bandwidth hosts on the LAN-side can use for downloading.
 When we speak of "upload traffic", we're speaking of the bandwidth that hosts on the LAN-side use for uploading.

 In general, GLARS assumes the LAN-side is trustworthy but the WAN-side isn't.
 Thus, by default, ports are open to the LAN side but closed to WAN-side.
 LAN-side hosts don't need to "knock" to get to "locked" ports, for example, but WAN-side hosts do.